-You’ve found the perfect rental property at the right price—but what’s next?
-Many people jump into a lease before reading the small print, but as we become more and more aware of the potential asbestos-related risks in older buildings, what are our rights when it comes to asbestos-exposure in rental units?
+Many people jump into a lease before reading the small print, but as we become more and more aware of the potential asbestos-related risks in older buildings, what are our rights when it comes to asbestos in apartments and rental units?

 What Is My Landlord’s Responsibility?